Wick-rotations of pseudo-Riemannian Lie groups: An invariant of Wick-rotation of Lie groups

-We note in the Corollary that w.r.t to the existing Cartan involution of the metric, then the Wick-rotated Riemannian Lie group may be chosen to be a virtual real form.
-It may be the case that a pseudo-Riemannian Lie group $(G,g)$ can be Wick-rotated to more than one Riemannian Lie group, in any such case we have the following:
+One shall note that it may be the case that a pseudo-Riemannian Lie group $(G,g)$ can be Wick-rotated to more than one Riemannian Lie group, in such a case we have the following (again one should compare this to semi-simple compact real forms w.r.t $-\kappa$):